Mad Dog

 Mad Dog actor and stunt arranger Max Faulkner dies

-Actor, stuntman and stunt co-ordinator Max Faulkner (Phil, Mad Dog) passed away recently.
+ACTOR, STUNTMAN AND stunt co-ordinator Max Faulkner (Phil, Mad Dog) passed away recently.

 Born in 1931, Faulkner's long TV career began in the late 1950s with appearances in The Adventures of Sir Lancelot (1957), The Buccaneers (1957) and Ivanhoe (1958).
 Faulkner's genre credentials were extensive, often combining acting roles with stunt work, including appearances in The Prisoner (1968), Space 1999 (1976), Blake's 7 (1980) and The Day of the Triffids (1981).